Jarlsberg cheese: Production and distribution

 "Jarlsberg" is a trademark first registered by Tine SA in 1972, and the exact nature and formula for the process of making Jarlsberg cheese is a trade secret.
 The largest producer of Jarlsberg cheese is Tine SA.
 Tine is the largest Norwegian dairy product cooperative.
 Jarlsberg cheese accounts for 80% of Tine's total exports.
 Tine's United States subsidiary, Norseland, has sold 150 million 22 lb wheels of Jarlsberg cheese in the U.S. as of 2004.

 Jarlsberg cheese was introduced in the United States in 1964.
 Imports to the U.S. in 1965 were 25 e6lb.
 Since 1979 imports to the U.S. have been limited to 15 e6lb.
 Jarlsberg is the most popular imported cheese in the U.S. As of 2004, 5-10 e6lb of Jarlsberg cheese was made in the U.S. in Ohio.
 It is also produced in Ireland by Dairygold.

 Annual sales of Jarlsberg cheese in the United Kingdom are £6.9m as of 2013.
 Jarlsberg cheese is also popular in Australia.

-Jarlsberg is used as the topping of the Grandiosa, the best-selling frozen pizza in Norway.
+Jarlsberg is used as the topping for Grandiosa, the best-selling frozen pizza in Norway.